rockstor/rockstor-doc/rufus-howto/rufus_howto.rst

 `Rufus 3.4 <https://rufus.ie/>`_ is an open source multilingual general purpose graphical utility for Windows 7 and newer systems to help in the creation of bootable USB flash drives.
-It is licenced under `GNU GPLv3 or later <https://www.gnu.org/licenses/gpl.html>`_.
+It is licensed under `GNU GPLv3 or later <https://www.gnu.org/licenses/gpl.html>`_.
 Using it's default settings it will NOT create a working Rockstor USB install disk but using the following configuration options it can successfully prepare a working